bundoora homestead art centre

 August 31 2012 - October 14 2012

-In an era when the photograph has become highly disposable it is important to acknowledge its role as an agent of change and memory.
+In an era when the photograph has become highly disposable this exhibition acknowledge its role as an agent of change and memory.

 BHAC_CloudySensoria